Australian casino billionaire sells down Crown Resorts stake below half

-Diagnostic-testing company Alere Inc said on Friday it sued Abbott Laboratories in an attempt to force the company to move ahead with its $5.8 billion takeover of Alere.

-SYDNEY The billionaire owner of Australia's Crown Resorts Ltd (CWN.AX) has trimmed his stake to less than half, the latest step in cutting down his involvement in the country's top casino company.
+SYDNEY (Reuters) - The billionaire owner of Australia's Crown Resorts Ltd (CWN.AX) has trimmed his stake to less than half, the latest step in cutting down his involvement in the country's top casino company.

 Former chairman James Packer's private company Consolidated Press Holdings Pty Ltd said in a letter to Crown that it has sold about 4.8 percent for A$450 million ($340 million) to third party investors, cutting its stake to 48 percent from 53 percent.